arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 = Discussion

-#line(length: 100%)

-The reason behind this unintuitive results stems from the use of integer-valued thresholds.
-An integer valued threshold can result in step-changes of accuracy between two threshold values, and the expected increase in the alert system’s PPV from a higher threshold value is outweighed by the loss in the alert system’s sensitivity to detecting outbreaks.
-Even with a perfect test, the alert system must discriminate between endemic/imported cases and epidemic cases; increasing the testing rate will result in higher numbers of test positive individuals, and a lower threshold can result in an overly sensitive alert system, triggering for measles infections, but not those within an outbreak.
-A higher threshold will face the opposite issue; not triggering for smaller outbreaks, which is more likely to be an issue at lower testing rates.

-The non-monotic relationship between testing rate and both detection delay and unavoidable cases can be explained by the step changes in sensitivity due to integer thresholds and the overall sensitivity of the system.
-Notably, for all noise and testing combinations, the detection delay and number of unavoidable cases is lowest at low testing rates.
-This occurs because the system performs best with a highly sensitive threshold (1 test positive case), which means that the system in "alert" 15-30% of the time as a results of longer and more frequent alerts (@fig-alert-proportion, Supplemental Figures 2 & 3).
-Higher testing rates give rise to more a more specific outbreak detection system and a decrease in the proportion of the time series that is designated as alert.
-Note that for high testing rates and high ratios of dynamical noise to signal RDTs dominate the system with false positives leading to a correspondingly high proportion of the time series in alert (@fig-alert-proportion).

-#line(length: 100%)

 The performance of an outbreak detection system is highly sensitive to the structure and level of background noise in the simulation.
 Despite the mean daily noise incidence set to equivalent values between the dynamical and Poisson-only simulations, drastically different results are observed.